MooersLab/pymolsnips/README.md

 It is very different from running the <em>Emacs</em> in evil-mode (evil-mode enables the use of Vim keybindings in <em>Emacs</em>).
 As a result, it should be treated as a separate editor from <em>Emacs</em> and <em>Vim</em>.

-*Spacemacs* has its own set of mnemonic commands that you need to master.
+<em>Spacemacs</em> has its own set of mnemonic commands that you need to master.
-In other words, you will use <em>Vim</em>, <em>Emacs</em>, and *Spacemacs* commands in one editor.
+In other words, you will use <em>Vim</em>, <em>Emacs</em>, and <em>Spacemacs</em> commands in one editor.
 It might be less intimidating if you have mastered some of the basics of <em>Vim</em> and <em>Emacs</em>.
-*Spacemacs* does not go as far as allowing you to use Vim plugins and configurations although you do have full access to the emacs plugins which are known as packages.
+<em>Spacemacs</em> does not go as far as allowing you to use Vim plugins and configurations although you do have full access to the emacs plugins which are known as packages.

 <h3>Installing and using snippets with Spacemacs</h3>